+- The touching of the private body parts of the Complainant (buttocks, groin, breasts),

+- for the purpose of sexual gratification,

+- forcibly, and/or

+- against their will (non-consensually), or

-vi) or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.
+- not forcibly or against their will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.

-- e) Forcible Fondling: - i) The touching of the private body parts of another person (buttocks, groin, breasts), - ii) for the purpose of sexual gratification, - iii) forcibly, - iv) and/or against that person's will (non-consensually), - v) or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity. - f) Sex Offenses, Non-forcible: - i) Incest: - 1) Non-forcible sexual intercourse, - 2) between persons who are related to each other, - 3) Within the degrees wherein marriage is prohibited by Arkansas law. - ii) Statutory Rape: - 1) Non-forcible sexual intercourse, - 2) with a person who is under the statutory age of consent - 4) Dating Violence, defined as: - a. violence, - b. on the basis of sex, - c. committed by a person, - d. who is in or has been in a social relationship of a romantic or intimate nature with the Complainant. - i.
-The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+&lt;sup>5 A 'sexual act" is specifically defined by federal regulations to include one or more of the following: Rape:

+&lt;sup>6 This would include having another person touch you sexually, forcibly, and/or without their consent.

+- relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
 For the purposes of this definition- - ii.
 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - iii.
-Dating violence does not include acts covered under the definition of domestic violence. - 5) Domestic Violence, defined as: - a. violence, - b. on the basis of sex, - c. committed by a current or former spouse or intimate partner of the Complainant, - d. by a person with whom the Complainant shares a child in common, or - e. by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or - f. by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of Arkansas or g. by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of Arkansas.
+Dating violence does not include acts covered under the definition of domestic violence.

+5) Domestic Violence, defined as:

+- a. violence, - b. on the basis of sex, - c. committed by a current or former spouse or intimate partner of the Complainant, - d. by a person with whom the Complainant shares a child in common, or - e. by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or - f. by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of Arkansas or - g. by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of Arkansas.

-To categorize an incident as Domestic Violence, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
+\To categorize an incident as Domestic Violence, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
 The people cohabitating must be current or former spouses or have an intimate relationship.

-- 6) Stalking, defined as:
+6) Stalking, defined as:

 - a. engaging in a course of conduct,

 - b. on the basis of sex,

 - c. directed at a specific person, that

 - i. would cause a reasonable person to fear for the person's safety, or

 - ii. the safety of others; or

 - iii.
 Suffer substantial emotional distress.